 “In a wet spring, septoria is usually the biggest challenge for cereal growers.
 This year however, dry conditions have made yellow rust the primary concern.

-“Some good news for farmers is that products used to treat yellow rust are cheaper than those for septoria.
-So this spring’s dry weather has resulted in significant cost savings on crop protection.
-AF Members’ orders reflect this.
+“Some good news for Members is that products that treat yellow rust are cheaper than those for septoria.
+So this spring’s dry weather resulted in significant cost savings on these fungicides.

 “We’ve procured over 250% more of the products used to treat yellow rust compared to last year.
 Thanks to careful planning and forecasting with our distributors and partners, we kept up with supply despite the vast increase in demand.”